Nenniana/MapCreationTool/README.md

 # Tile Map Creation Tool

 This Unity project was developed as a personal tool to streamline the creation of maps for my own game prototypes.
-It was later utilized in the development of the group project game "I Am Happy," which can be viewed [here](https://salomes-crescent.itch.io/i-am-happy).
+It was later utilized in the development of the group project game "I Am Happy," which can be played on [itch.io](https://salomes-crescent.itch.io/i-am-happy).

 ## Overview